-Editor’s note: The virtualisation layer provides the execution environment for the VNF.
+NOTE: The virtualisation layer provides the execution environment for the VNF.
 The security of the virtualisation layer is a base of the VNF security.
 The operators should check whether their VNFs are run on the trusted virtualisation layer.

 Threat Reference: Threats on interface between 3GPP VNF and virtualisation layer, in clause 5.2.4.2.2.3